-I’m writing this for T.S., who left the following comment and question on my article about coping with being childless:
+I’m writing this for T.S., who is worried she won’t have children and will thus be alone when she’s old.
+She left the following comment and question on my article about coping with being childless:

 “I am slowly coming to terms with the probability that my husband and I will not have biological children….we have spent more than $150,000 on fertility treatments that have gone nowhere.
 I am now in my late 40′s and the reality of the situation is finally dawning on me.
 I found comfort in your insights and advice, Laurie, and I agree that a positive attitude and enjoying life to the fullest regardless of whether one has children is the way to go.
 But one thing that bothers me, that I just can’t come to terms with, is the prospect that my husband and I will end up being old and alone.
 We are both only children and have no family where we live except for my aging parents.
 When they die, we will be on our own.
 I’m terrified of being incapacitated and unable to turn to loved ones for love, company and support.
 I am equally worried for my husband, that should I die first, he will have to endure this fate as well.
 I wonder if you have any thoughts on this and how to best deal with this possible scenario?
 Thanks, T.S.”

-The most important tip for coping with the fear of aging alone is to remember that you’re not alone!
-SO MANY of us are orphans or estranged from our family members.
-SO MANY of us are scared to be alone as we get older, even when we’re surrounded by loved ones.
+One of the most important tips for coping with the fear of aging alone is to remember that you are not alone.
+So many of us are walking home alone, estranged from family members, feeling lonely and old and sad and tired.
+We’re all scared to be alone as we age, even when we’re surrounded by loved ones.

-My 40 year old sister hasn’t talked to my 68 year old mother in over 10 years, and I don’t think that’ll change before my mom dies.
-My mom didn’t do anything wrong or bad – she is mentally ill, but she certainly doesn’t deserve to be cut out of her daughter’s and granddaughter’s lives!
+My 45 year old sister hasn’t talked to my 74 year old mother in over 10 years, and I don’t think that’ll change soon.
+My mom didn’t do anything to deserve the silent treatment from her daughter.
+My mom is mentally ill (schizophrenic), but she doesn’t deserve to be cut out of her daughter’s and granddaughter’s lives!
 No matter how many children you have, there’s no guarantee they’ll want to talk to you when they’re grown.

 And, even if your kids like you, there’s no guarantee they’ll live in the same city, state, province, country, or continent as you.
 My husband and I live in Vancouver, BC; his parents live in Edmonton, AB.
 My dad lives in Jerusalem, Israel.
-My mom lives in Saskatchewan, and my sister is out working on the oil rigs in the wilds of Canada.
-I haven’t heard from her in three years.
-Maybe more, I can’t even keep track!
+My mom lives in Saskatchewan, and I don’t even know where my sister is.
+I haven’t heard from her about ten years.
+Maybe more, I don’t even know anymore.

-Biological kids or not, there is no guarantee you won’t be alone in your old age.
+Whether you have biological kids or not, there is no guarantee you won’t be alone and lonely in your old age.
 Many seniors and baby boomers are alone even though they have adult children, because their kids are living their own busy lives.
 Adult children do not necessarily mean that older people aren’t alone – their kids may be homeless, imprisoned, or physically or emotionally unable or unwilling to be family.

-If you don’t want to be alone in your old age, now is the time to start making friendships and building ties that will last long after you’re dead.
+If you don’t want to be alone when you’re old, now is the time to start making friendships and building ties that will last long after you’re dead.
 I think that having biological kids is probably the least effective way to ensure you’re not alone as you age!
 There are too many unknowns.
 What if your child is physically or chronically ill from birth onwards?
 What if your child passes away before you do?
 What if you get divorced, and your child prefers your spouse to you?